-A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the company's annual or interim financial statements will not be prevented or detected on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the Company's annual or interim financial statements will not be prevented or detected on a timely basis.
+In connection with management's assessment of our internal control over financial reporting, we had identified the following material weakness in our internal control over financial reporting as of September 30, 2009.
+For the reasons set forth below, this material weakness has been remediated as of December 31, 2009.

-The following material weakness in internal control over financial reporting existed as of December 31, 2008: Our Company did not maintain effective controls over information technology ("IT"); specifically, general IT controls over program changes and program development were ineffectively designed and/or operating as of December 31, 2008.
+Previously Reported Material Weakness: Our Company did not maintain effective controls over information technology ("IT"); specifically, general IT controls over program changes and program development were ineffectively designed and/or operating as of December 31, 2008.
 These aggregate deficiencies, along with their associated reflection on the control environment, resulted in more than a remote likelihood that a material misstatement of the Company's annual or interim financial statements would not be prevented or detected.